 If you can see yourself pursuing photography in the long term and are looking for a camera that will last you quite a few years and that has an interface that allows more intuitive use (ie. using buttons and dials instead of menus), then have a look at these recommendations:

-Canon EOS 80D: A very robust “enthusiast level” camera which still fits nicely in your hands, the Canon 80D features a great, easy-to-use interface that lets you (once you have learned it) change your settings and functions quickly and easily.
-It has a more advanced autofocusing features (with 45 focus points) and takes 7 frames per second on continuous shooting mode, which makes it great for photographing sports and wildlife and has touch screen controls.
-If you prefer a bit more "guts" to your enthusiast level camera, look for the Canon 80D, which is a little bit more spec'ed up than the 77D -- it has weather sealing, so you don’t need to worry if a bit of rain on it, shoots 7 frames per second and has a maximum shutter speed of 1/8000 (the 77D has a maximum shutter speed of 1/4000).
+Canon EOS 77D or 80D: A very robust "enthusiast level" camera which still fits nicely in your hands, the Canon 77D features a great, easy-to-use interface that lets you (once you have learned it) change your settings and functions quickly and easily.
+It has a more advanced autofocusing features (with 45 focus points) and takes 6 frames per second on continuous shooting mode, which makes it great for photographing sports and wildlife and has touch screen controls.
+If you prefer a bit more "guts" to your enthusiast level camera, look for the Canon 80D, which is a little bit more spec'ed up than the 77D -- it has weather sealing, so you don't need to worry about getting a bit of rain on it, shoots 7 frames per second and has a maximum shutter speed of 1/8000 (the 77D has a maximum shutter speed of 1/4000).
 The price point of the 80D can be a little bit higher than the 77D.

-Note: Canon have just released the EOS 77D, which is a slightly cut down version of the 80D that’s available for a few hundred dollars less.
-It’s very similar to the 80D except that it’s not weather sealed and it only shoots 6 frames per second on continuous mode.
+Note: Which should you get?
+The 77D is very similar to the 80D except that it's not weather sealed and it only shoots 6 frames per second on burst mode.
 But if budget is a concern and you want a higher end performance camera, then the 77D could be a contender.

-Nikon D7200: Nikon’s D7200 “enthusiast level” DSLR packs as many features as its Canon 80D cousin and has the same solid advanced focusing features and 6 frames per second image capture on continuous shooting, which make it great for sports and wildlife photography.
+Nikon D7500: Nikon's D7500 "enthusiast level" DSLR packs as many features has the same solid advanced focusing features and 8 frames per second image capture on continuous shooting, which make it great for sports and wildlife photography.
 The camera body has an intuitive interface that lets you change modes and functions at a press of a button or turn of a wheel.
-Note: The D7200 recently superseded the D7100, which should be available at a great price because of this.
-The differences between the D7100 and the D7200 would be quite marginal and only affect certain specialist aspects of photography.
+It also operates with a touch screen LCD.

 You travel a lot and would like a smaller camera

-Pricing wise, it’s very affordable — you can get a great set up that’s ready to go (camera with a couple of kit lenses) for under AUD$1000 for the A6000 and around $1500 for the A6300.
+Pricing wise, it's very affordable -- you can get a great set up that's ready to go (camera with a couple of kit lenses) for around $1000.